broeker/spacebook/pages/step-one.md

 ```

 ::: callout
-**Note!** If you enable the optional Netlify CMS integration, all of these settings can also be changed via the CMS.
+**Did you know?** If you enable the optional Netlify CMS integration, all of these settings can also be changed via the CMS.
 :::

 ## Basic settings

-When you make changes to this file and deploy them your site will automically update to reflect your new settings:
+When you make changes to this file and deploy them, your site will automically update to reflect your new settings:

 * **Name** -- this is the name or title of your site as it appears in the header
 * **Subtitle** -- this is the short subtitle that appears directly below your site name (optional)